Citation for this page in APA citation style. Close

 This is the Randomness Objection.

 Randomness is Sapolsky's main objection, but he clearly recognizes both, and like Dennett and many others, prefers determinism over indeterminism and unpredictability.
 He concludes chapter 10 with "A system being unpredictable doesn't mean that it is enchanted, and magical explanations aren't really explanations."
-This is quite true.
+This is quite true, but irrelevant.

-Our thoughts are free, creative and random when alternative possibilities are desired.
+1) Our thoughts are free, creative and random when alternative possibilities are developed.

-Our actions are willed, adequately determined by averaging out quantum effects.
+2) Our actions are willed, adequately determined by our reasons, motives, and desires, averaging out quantum indeterminacy.

-These "two stages" in free will are the same "two steps" in Darwinian evolution, as first seen by the great philosopher of mind William James on 1884 and as confirmed by the great biologist and philosopher of biology Ernst Mayr in his 1988 Toward A New Philosophy Of Biology where he wrote...
+These "two stages" in free will are the same "two steps" in Darwinian evolution, as first seen by the great philosopher of mind William James in 1884 and as confirmed by the great biologist and philosopher of biology Ernst Mayr in his Toward A New Philosophy Of Biology a century later where he wrote...

 Evolutionary change in every generation is a two-step process: the production of genetically unique new individuals and the selection of the progenitors of the next generation.
 The important role of chance at the first step, the production of variability, is universally acknowledged, but the second step, natural selection, is on the whole viewed rather deterministically: Selection is a non-chance process.